Bagmati Province: Sports

+Bagmati Province in Nepal is a hub for sports, with football, cricket, and volleyball being the most popular modern games, alongside traditional sports like Dandi Biyo, while also excelling in events like athletics, karate, and table tennis, hosting national events and developing provincial leagues, showcasing strong sports development supported by the National Sports Council.

 Bagmati Province Sports Development Council, Hetauda is the main Provincial Sports organizing and Managing body with in the Province.
 It's the Provincial branch of National Sports Council.
 Through the Council Team Bagmati participates in National Games.

 Football

 Bagmati Province Football Association is the provincial body for football in Bagmati Province.
 Currently there are 11 District FAs are affiliated to Bagmati Province FA.

 Cricket

 Bagmati Province Cricket Association is the provincial body for Cricket in Bagmati Province.
 Currently there are 6 District CAs are affiliated to Bagmati Province CA.

 Volleyball

 Bagmati Province Volleyball Association is provincial body for Volleyball in Bagmati Province.
 Currently 7 District VAs are affiliated to Bagmati Province VA.